 Male and female condoms are barrier methods of contraception.
 They stop sperm meeting an egg.

-A male condom fits over a man’s erect penis and is made of very thin latex (rubber), polyurethane (plastic) or polyisoprene.
+A male condom fits over an erect penis and is made of very thin latex (rubber), polyurethane (plastic) or polyisoprene.
 Find out more.

 A female condom is made of polyurethane or nitrile polymer (synthetic rubber).
 It is put in the vagina and loosely lines it.
 Find out more

 This is a contraception method that shows you at what time during the month you can have sex without any other contraception method and with a low risk of pregnancy.
 You learn how to record fertility signals and identify when it is safer to have sex.
 This method does not prevent the transmission of STIs.